 As an experienced digital marketing agency, we’ve worked with a variety of small businesses from various industries.
 And we love helping these smaller brands get more out of their smaller budgets.

-That’s why we’ve put together a comprehensive list of cheap marketing ideas that actually work to help your small business do more on a shoestring budget:
+Here is a comprehensive list of the best cheap marketing ideas that actually work to help your small business do more on a shoestring budget:

-10 Cheap Marketing Ideas That Work for Your Low Budget
+10 Best Cheap Marketing Ideas That Work for Your Small Business

 One of the best cheap marketing ideas for your business is creating a blog and publishing relevant and engaging content.
 Blogging is cost-effective because you can essentially publish and promote your content for free.
 All it really costs is your time.
 You will just need to find one or more people on your team who can write, edit, and publish the content.